igorski/zMIDI/README.md

 ### Really making sure WebMIDI is available at the application level

-Query the result of _ZMidi.isSupported_ to really, really make sure it is available!
+Query the result of _zMidi.isSupported()_ to really, really make sure it is available!

 ### Really, really making sure MIDI devices are available at the real world level